sbalfe/all-notes/code/cpp/summary/core_concept_summaries.md

 - Conditional operator:

   - ```cpp
-    // The Conditional Operator in C++ (?:)

-    // Basic Syntax: c ? x : y
-    // Evaluates x if c is true, otherwise evaluates y

-    // Example: Replacing if-else statement
     int x = 10, y = 5;
     int greater = (x > y) ? x : y; // If x is greater than y, assign x to greater, else assign y

-    // Using in Variable Initialization
-    constexpr bool inBigClassroom { false };
-    constexpr int classSize { inBigClassroom ?
-30 : 20 }; // Ternary operator in initialization

-    // Parenthesizing Conditional Operator
-    int z { 10 - (x > y ? x : y) }; // Parenthesized for clarity and correct evaluation

-    // When to Parenthesize
-    // 1.
-Parenthesize the entire conditional operator in a compound expression
-    // 2.
-Parenthesize the condition if it contains operators (except function calls)

-    // Examples of Parenthesizing
-    int a { (x > y) ? x : y };                  // Parenthesized condition
-    std::cout << (isAfternoon() ?
-"PM" : "AM"); // Condition is a function call, not parenthesized

-    // Type Matching in Conditional Operator
-    constexpr int value{ 5 };
-    // std::cout << (value != 5 ? value : "value is 5"); // Error: Types do not match

-    // Use Cases for Conditional Operator
-    // 1.
-Initializing an object with one of two values
-    // 2.
-Assigning one of two values to an object
-    // 3.
-Passing one of two values to a function
-    // 4.
-Returning one of two values from a function
-    // 5.
-Printing one of two values

-    // Best Practice: Avoid in Complicated Expressions
-    // Complicated expressions with the conditional operator are error-prone and hard to
     ```

 - Operating incrementing and decrementing:

   - ![image-20231120214752148](images/image-20231120214752148.png)